Rights and Procedures for Medicare Beneficiaries in Various Care Settings

 - When a Quality Improvement (QIO) or hospital makes a determination whether an inpatient hospital stay is medically necessary, it must make an individualized assessment of the patient’s need for skilled nursing facility care.
 If the patient requires skilled nursing facility care, the QIO or hospital must determine whether there is a bed available to the patient in a participating skilled nursing facility in the community or local geographic area (42 C.F.R. §§424.13(b)(1), 412.42(c)(1)).

-Effective July 1, 2007, Medicare participating hospitals must deliver valid, written notice, using the "Important Message from Medicare" (IM).
+Effective July 1, 2007, Medicare participating hospitals must deliver valid, written notice, using the "Important Message from Medicare" (IM) (site visited May 15, 2015).
 This notice is to explain a patient’s rights as a hospital patient including discharge appeal rights.
 It is to be given at or near admission, but no longer than 2 calendar days following the beneficiary’s admission to the hospital.
 See 42 CFR 405.1205 (Traditional Medicare) and 42 CFR §422.620 (Medicare Advantage).

 - For a hospital stay, a beneficiary must request expedited review, in writing or by telephone, no later than the day of discharge.
 42 CFR §405.1206(b)(1); 42 CFR §422.622(b)(1).